-- Following the US Presidential election and the Net Zero China 2060 target in particular the “inevitability” of policy Response to climate change looks validated.
+- The the US Presidential election and the Net Zero China 2060 target in particular show the “inevitability” of policy Response to climate change looks validated.
 Exactly what, when and how remains the issue.
 We have updated our core Policy Forecastsand considered potential accelerationsas well as implications for Investors.
+We have also now included an October 18th update reflecting developments leading up the COP 26 and detailing the importance of just transition considerations.
+There are no significant changes in terms of global emissions implications .

 - As net zero commitments accelerate across the globe, our new IPR 2021 Policy Forecasts outline the policies that are expected to be deployed by 2025 to begin meeting those targets.
 It offers markets the crucial next layer of detail on when, where and how these commitments will start to shift the macroeconomic context through forceful policy implementation across a range of key policy levers.